Legal

 4. Technical and organisational measures

-4.1 The Processor shall in relation to Personal Data implement appropriate technical and organizational measures to ensure a level of security appropriate to that risk.
+4.1 The Processor shall in relation to Personal Data implement appropriate technical and organisational measures to ensure a level of security appropriate to that risk.

 5. Sub-processors